peteroupc/peteroupc.github.io/exporand.md

 ## Appendix

 <a id=SymPy_Formula_for_ZeroToOneExpMinus></a>
-### SymPy Formula for ZeroToOneExpMinus
+### SymPy Formula for ZeroOrOneExpMinus

-The following Python code uses SymPy to plot the bit complexity lower bound for **ZeroToOneExpMinus** when &gamma; is 1 or less:
+The following Python code uses SymPy to plot the bit complexity lower bound for **ZeroOrOneExpMinus** when &gamma; is 1 or less:

 ```
 def ent(p):